Sean Penn reached star status in the 1980's, and in his new film, he's revisiting the decade in a whole new light.

 After a brief and competent Harry Dean Stanton cameo, Cheyenne receives the tip he seeks, and “This Must Be the Place” careens toward its insipid anti-climax at the former Nazi’s home.
 A few confounding monologues later, the movie ends with a shrug, as if Sorrentino never cared about the project in the first place.
 His capacity for balancing stylistic indulgences with heavy themes makes the tonal confusion especially troublesome.
 It’s easy to imagine that the Sorrentino behind “Il Divo” and his acclaimed thriller “The Consequences of Love” doing something savvier with this material on his home turf.
 Instead, “This Must Be the Place” feels the product of a director wandering the wilderness, looking even more stunned than a makeup-clad Penn.

-You have read this article Cinema with the title Sean Penn's Controversial Movie!.
-You can bookmark this page URL https://princess-protectionprogram.blogspot.com/2011/10/sean-penn-controversial-movie.html.
+with the title Sean Penn's Controversial Movie!.
+You can bookmark this page URL http://princess-protectionprogram.blogspot.com/2011/10/sean-penn-controversial-movie.html.
 Thanks!